ufcg-lsd/asperathos-controller/docs/plugin-development.md

         pass
 ```

-2. Add the class to controller project into the plugins directory.
+5. Add the class to controller project into the plugins directory.

-3. Edit ControllerBuilder
+6. Edit ControllerBuilder (*controller/plugins/controller/builder.py*)
 - Add a new condition to get_controller.
 Instantiate the plugin using the new condition.

 ### Example:
 ```
 ...
-elif name == "mycontroller":
+elif name == "my_new_controller_plugin":
             # prepare parameters
             return MyNewControllerPlugin(application_id, parameters)
 ...
 ```

 The string used in the condition must be passed in the request to start scaling as the value to “plugin” parameter.